 Key Responsibilities

-Carry out the practical delivery of all grazing operations necessary within the Countryside Team to meet the conservation management objectives
+Carry out the practical delivery of all grazing operations necessary within the Countryside Team to meet the conservation management objectives.

 Assist the Lead Grazing Ranger in the development and delivery of effective and sustainable conservation grazing.

 Carry out the procurement of goods and services related to grazing livestock ensuring value for money and optimal income generation (eg, grant funding and animal sales).